Bad Words: Let’s Talk about Cussing in Middle School

 Now that my girls are in middle school, I hear cuss words abound.
 As an educator, I understand that in some sense, cussing is a rite of passage.

 In the 4th and 5th grades, I heard the boys were ramping up cussing on the playground.
-This made sense because using “adult language” is a guaranteed way for tweens to signify they aren’t “little” any more.
+This made sense because using “adult language” is a guaranteed way for tweens to signify they aren’t “little” anymore.
 For middle schoolers, cussing becomes a way to individuate from adults, to push boundaries and test limits.
 Thus, I wasn’t surprised to hear the girls report they were hearing more and more cussing when they entered middle school.

 So, we get that it’s “normal” for tweens/teens to want to cuss.
 That said, adolescence is a time when kids are testing out what it means to be an adult.
 Learning what happens when you make “good” vs. “bad” choices.
 Just because adults can cuss whenever they want, dropping the f-bomb one too many times at work may cost you a promotion.
-(Unless, that is you work in the Hip-Hop music industry.
+(Unless, that is, you work in the Hip-Hop music industry.
 Then by all means.
 Use it liberally.)

 It’s not the words themselves, but they way they’re used

 The point I’m trying to make is that cussing isn’t necessarily a problem in and of itself.
 In fact, there may be perfectly “appropriate” times to cuss.
 (When you bang your thumb with a hammer for example.)
 The issue I’m interested in discussing is how and where is cussing used.
-Are adults talking with tweens/teens about the ways they us language?
+Are adults talking with tweens/teens about the ways they use language?
 What is the impact of this language on the ways people view them?
 How does cussing contribute to or detract from a positive learning environment?

 Just as we wouldn’t expect toddlers not to bite other toddlers from time to time, we can’t expect tweens/teens not to try our cussing.
 This is precisely the reason we should be talking with teens about it.
 Rather than assuming it’s going to happen and not address it.